kenshiin1123/expense-tracker/README.md

 - 📊 **Dashboard Overview**: View your **current balance**, **total income**, **total expenses**, and a **pie chart** of your top 5 expenses.
 - ➕ **Add Transaction**: Easily add income or expense transactions with category and amounts.
+- ✏️ **Edit Transaction**: Update existing transactions to keep your records accurate.
-- 🗃️ **Transaction History**: See a complete list of your transactions,and delete any entry you no longer need.
+- 🗃️ **Transaction History**: See a complete list of your transactions, edit or delete any entry you no longer need.
+- ⚙️ **Settings with Dark Mode**: Switch between light and dark themes for a comfortable viewing experience.
 - 💾 **Persistent Data**: All transactions are stored in local storage.
 - 🎨 **Modern UI**: Built with a clean, responsive design using Tailwind CSS for a seamless user experience.